matchai/spacefish/docs/Options.md

 ### Julia \(`julia`\)

-Julia section is shown only in directories that contain any file with `.jl` extension.
+Julia section is shown only in directories that contain `Project.toml` or `JuliaProject.toml`.

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |